Episode - 9F08

 - "If you should die before you wake...AHAHAHAHAHAHAHAHA!"

-- Note that it's actually played twice in a naked attempt to pad the episode out.
+- Note that it's actually played twice in a naked attempt to pad the episode out, which the writers admitted to doing in the DVD commentary.

-- Primal Scene: Played for Laughs — Bart saw his parents have sex when he was still in diapers, which led to his first words, "Ay caramba!"
+- Primal Scene: Played for Laughs — When Bart was still in diapers (but able to walk), he accidentally walked in Homer and Marge having sex, which led his first words, "Ay caramba!"